RoboResearchers/RoboResearcher/README.md

 -   [ ] Organization (eg. Find a gene that causes CF and then simulate the protein it should make vs. simulate the protein that causes CF based on the gene)
--   [ ] Complexity level (Farrugia et al. 2010) can Agents handle the
+-   [ ] [Complexity level](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2912019/) can Agents handle the
     more complex case of being presented a research question or hypothesis?